Actually: Album cover

 The album cover was originally going to feature a painting by Scottish artist Alison Watt, who had just won the National Portrait Gallery-supported John Player Portrait Award.
-The group traveled to Glasgow, along with photographer Eric Watson and designer Mark Farrow, to meet her.
+The group travelled to Glasgow, along with photographer Eric Watson and designer Mark Farrow, to meet her.
 Sittings for the painting would have taken three weeks, so instead photos were taken of the duo in different poses.
 After a few weeks, Watt submitted the painting, but Lowe was unhappy with how he looked in it.
 The painting was reworked and although Tennant was pleased with it, Lowe still had reservations.
 It was decided that the painting was not right for the album and it was shelved.
 The painting was bought by Tennant.

 While shooting the video for "What Have I Done to Deserve This?", photographer Cindy Palmano was commissioned to take photographs of them for a Smash Hits cover.
 She placed them in front of a waist-high piece of reflective metal, with a similar sheet behind them.
 The photo where Tennant is yawning and Lowe is scowling was the favourite and Smash Hits were keen to use it as a front cover.
 Eric Watson then took some photos, but it was thought these were not strong enough for the album cover, so they were used for the inner sleeve.
 The group then decided that Palmano's photo was the best choice.
 The issue of Smash Hits was due to go to press the following day.
 They persuaded the magazine to release Palmano's photograph and agreed to do a hastily arranged photo session for them.

 Inspired by Jean-Paul Goude's design for Grace Jones album Slave to the Rhythm, Mark Farrow tightly cropped the photo to remove the reflective background and just have the duo on a plain white background.
 Chris Lowe was, and remains, unhappy with the cover.
 However it has come to be seen as the defining image of them.